v4nderstruck/master-thesis/PREP/proposals/thesis-proposal.md

 information.
 However, similar to differential privacy, these techniques may result in a loss of model accuracy **(privacy-utility tradeoff)**.

+**Transformers**

+Recently, transformers have proven to be a powerful architecture for machine learning in various domains.
+The initial paper proposes a multi-modal transformer architecture for medical data (imaging and non-imaging).
+The architecture consumes input vectors of different modalities with positional encoding (that's what transformers do) and feed them into a transformer encoder where the attention mechanism is applied.
+The proposed architecture does not use a transformer decoder.
+Instead, the encoder output is fed into a multi-layer perceptron (MLP) for the prediction task.
+Due to the nature of transformer encoding layers,

 ## The Thesis

 **Goal**